 The subjects we cover include math, history, Spanish, English, science, and Bible, and we add to the classroom work with field trips to places such as the zoo, museums, parks, and cultural and historical sites

-3. Reading and writing skills have improved and we can see that directly in their papers.
+Reading and writing skills have improved and we can see that directly in their papers.
 Now, they ask if they don’t know how to write a word correctly.
 Their papers are cleaner and their ideas more orderly.

-4. They are willing to accept challenges, considering that each semester we raise expectations.
+They are willing to accept challenges, considering that each semester we raise expectations.
 In English, a very important skill set for future employment, they have assignments that require them to talk to local missionaries.

-5. As we are building strong relationships, the girls now look for feedback from the teachers not just for approval but also to learn.
+As we are building strong relationships, the girls now look for feedback from the teachers not just for approval but also to learn.

-6. With the seniors, we have been working hard to prepare them for their adult life, and we are starting to see some changes like being aware of their reality/skills, having real expectations and assuming more responsibility for their decisions.
+With the seniors, we have been working hard to prepare them for their adult life, and we are starting to see some changes like being aware of their reality/skills, having real expectations and assuming more responsibility for their decisions.

-7. As teachers, we see each opportunity as a learning one.
+We see each opportunity as a learning one.
 We support them and challenge them to do better and greater things.
 We have the opportunity to talk about God and teach them to be grateful of His mercy.
 Each day we understand more of the role we play in the girl’s lives and we consider it a privilege to serve.

-In summary, we are blessed to have a great new school with dedicated and skilled teachers that are passionate about helping our girls learn about God, class subjects, personal interactions and life lessons like forgiveness that will help them grow into productive Godly adult women.
+In summary, we are blessed to have a great school environment with dedicated and skilled teachers that are passionate about helping our girls learn about God, class subjects, personal interactions and life lessons like forgiveness that will help them grow into productive Godly adult women.